dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 * TParameters

 ##### TReturn
-The **TReturn** type parameter defines the type that represents the result returned from a stored procedure. this can be either a *ResultSet* for multiple RecordSets or a list of return types for a single RecordSet.
-The *ResultSet* must contain one or more properties which are in effect *RecordSets* or lists of return types.
+The `TReturn` type parameter defines the type that represents the result returned from a stored procedure.
+This can be either a list of objects where each object defines the signature of the *row* that is returned in the case of a single RecordSet, or a *ResultSet* object for a SQL stored procedure which returns *Multiple RecordSets*.
+The *ResultSet* must contain one or more properties which are lists of return types, where each represents one of the *RecordSets*.
+Each list contains an object whhich represents the signature of the row being returned.
+The order which each property representing the *RecordSets* is defined in the class must match the order the SQL Stored procedure returns the RecordSets.

+For simplicilty the classes that define the row signature has a matching name and data type of the column which is returned from the SQL stored procedure *RecordSet*.
+If this cannot be acheived due to a reserved word for instance that the framework provides attributes which can be used to override the *Name* or *DataType* of the field.
+Size, Scale and Precision can also be set using the attributes the framework provides.
+See the section for [Stored Procedure Attributes] (#stored-procedure-attributes) for further details.

 ##### TParameters
-The **TParameters** type parameter defines the type that represents the collection of parameters which the stored procedure requires.
+The `TParameters` type parameter defines the type that represents the collection of parameters which the stored procedure requires.
+The order in which the parameters exist in the SQL stored procedure is the order which they must be defined in the POCO class.

+For simplicilty the classes that define the parameter signature has a matching name and data type of the paremeter which the SQL stored procedure *RecordSet* requires.
+If this cannot be acheived due to a reserved word for instance that the framework provides attributes which can be used to override the *Name* or *DataType* of the parameter.
+Direction, Size, Scale and Precision can also be set using the attributes the framework provides.
+See the section for [Stored Procedure Attributes] (#stored-procedure-attributes) for further details.

 #### Constructors
-The stored procedure POCO class will also require one of three constructor signatures:
+The stored procedure POCO class will also require one of six constructor signatures, depending upon the type of procedure:

 ##### ctor()
 The default constructor is only available for stored procedures which do not have parameters.
 This is the bare minimum needed to construct a stored procedure and can be used if the stored procedure has the same name as the class which represents it and if the stored procedure is owned by the **dbo** schema and custom attributes are not being used to set the schema and procedure names.